Drayz64/F-Access/README.md

 3. Remapped function keys ([HotKeys](#hotkeys))

 ## Instructions
-- If you haven't downloaded [AutoHotKey](https://www.autohotkey.com/) then you can still run F-Access using the .exe scripts inside [compiledScripts](compiledScripts)
+- If you haven't downloaded [AutoHotKey](https://www.autohotkey.com/) then you can still run F-Access using the executable scripts inside [releases](https://github.com/Drayz64/F-Access/releases)
 <br/>

 - Keep all the .ahk scripts together in the same folder (same for the .exe compiled scripts)